Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 #### Engrave trajectory

-- Obviously, like the thermal lance.
+- Visually, like the thermal lance.
 Calling it 'trajectory' may not be appropriate.
 It does not read the settings on the weapon.
   - `Trajectory.Engrave.SourceCoord` controls the starting point of engraving line segment.
 Taking the target as the coordinate center.
 Specifically, it will start from the firing position when set to 0,0 .
 The height of the point will always at ground level.
   - `Trajectory.Engrave.TargetCoord` controls the end point of engraving line segment.
 Taking the target as the coordinate center.
 The height of the point will always at ground level.
     - `Trajectory.Engrave.MirrorCoord` controls whether `Trajectory.Engrave.SourceCoord` and `Trajectory.Engrave.TargetCoord` need to mirror the lateral value to adapt to the current FLH.
     - `Trajectory.Engrave.TheDuration` controls the duration of the entire engrave process.
 Set to 0 will automatically use `Trajectory.Engrave.SourceCoord` and `Trajectory.Engrave.TargetCoord` to calculate the process duration.
   - `Trajectory.Engrave.IsLaser` controls whether laser drawing is required.
     - `Trajectory.Engrave.IsSupported` controls whether the engrave laser will be brighter and thicker.
 Need to set `Trajectory.Engrave.IsHouseColor` or `Trajectory.Engrave.IsSingleColor` to true.
     - `Trajectory.Engrave.IsHouseColor` controls whether set the engrave laser to draw using player's team color.
 These lasers respect `Trajectory.Engrave.LaserThickness` and `Trajectory.Engrave.IsSupported`.
     - `Trajectory.Engrave.IsSingleColor` controls whether set the engrave laser to draw using only `Trajectory.Engrave.LaserInnerColor`.
 These lasers respect `Trajectory.Engrave.LaserThickness` and `Trajectory.Engrave.IsSupported`.
     - `Trajectory.Engrave.LaserInnerColor` controls the inner color of the engrave laser.
     - `Trajectory.Engrave.LaserOuterColor` controls the outer color of the engrave laser.
     - `Trajectory.Engrave.LaserOuterSpread` controls the spread color of the engrave laser.
     - `Trajectory.Engrave.LaserThickness` controls the thickness of the engrave laser.
 Need to set `Trajectory.Engrave.IsHouseColor` or `Trajectory.Engrave.IsSingleColor` to true.
     - `Trajectory.Engrave.LaserDuration` controls the duration of the engrave laser.
     - `Trajectory.Engrave.LaserDelay` controls how often to draw the engrave laser.
   - `Trajectory.Engrave.DamageDelay` controls how often to detonate warheads.

 In `rulesmd.ini`: